-A barplot (or barchart) is one of the most common type of plot.
+A barplot (or barchart) is one of the most common type of graphic.
 It shows the relationship between a numerical variable and a categorical variable.
 For example, you can display the height of several individuals using bar chart.
 Barcharts are often confounded

 with histograms, which is highly different.
 (It has only a numerical variable as input and shows its distribution).
 A common mistake is to use barplots to represent the average value of each group.
 If you have several values per group, showing only the average

 dissimulate a part of the information.
 In this case, consider doing a boxplot or a violinplot.
 At least, you should show the number of observation per group and the confidence interval of each group.
 Last tip: ordering the bars often makes the chart more informative.